The Bell Inn, Nottingham: First floor restaurant and function room

 The original living quarters, with a bedroom and bathroom featuring two front-facing windows overlooking the Old Market Square, were opened to the public as the Clubroom by the Jackson family in 1953.
 The oak-panelled low-beamed room, which features an original fireplace, now houses The Belfry restaurant.
 The Crown Post Room is an extension to The Belfry used for private functions and features the unusual crown post roof supports.

 The cellars

 The cellars are located in natural and hand-carved caves in the sandstone beneath what is now the Snack Bar and adjacent buildings.
 Dating back to the Norman dynasty, they were excavated by the Carmelite friars and contain two wells (including the Monks Well), the site of the original kitchen where Mary Jackson prepared her Market Dinners and a well-preserved bonded warehouse once used by a neighbouring wine merchant.
-The cellars are opened to the public on regular guided tours.

 Television

 In 1998, Channel 4 television series History Hunters examined the claims of The Bell Inn, Ye Olde Salutation Inn and Ye Olde Trip To Jerusalem to each be the oldest pub in Nottingham.
 The programme, first broadcast on 5 December 1998, concluded that of the three, Ye Olde Salutation was the oldest building but the Bell had been the earliest in use as a pub.